A word cloud of the transcript from Wednesday night's presidential debate.

 Renewable energy was largely ignored all night, aside from Obama calling wind and solar power "energy sources of the future" and Romney expressing skepticism about federal support for the industry.
 Romney defended oil subsidies, saying most go to "small companies, to drilling operators and so forth," but also claimed "about half of [clean-energy companies that] have been invested in have gone out of business."

-as an example, and also named other clean-tech companies such as Fisker and Tesla.
-Fact-checkers have since debunked his claim that half of federally supported clean-energy companies are out of business, though — John Broder of the New York Times described it as a "gross overstatement
+He cited Solyndra as an example, and also named other clean-tech companies such as Fisker and Tesla.
+Fact-checkers have since debunked his claim that half of federally supported clean-energy companies are out of business, though — John Broder of the New York Times described it as a "gross overstatement," while TIME correspondent Michael Grunwald called it "the lie of the night."

 It's unclear how much attention, if any, will be given to climate change and other environmental issues for the rest of the campaign.
 The next debate between Romney and Obama will take place Oct.
 16 in New York, followed by a final showdown on foreign policy Oct.
 22 in Florida.
 Vice presidential candidates Paul Ryan and Joe Biden will square off next Thursday, Oct.
 11, in Kentucky.